siler23/MultiArchDockerKubernetes/docs/0-ProxyPSA.md

 This passes the environment variables to the docker container.

+The fact that somebody thought of you and your proxy situation, fills you with [determination](https://undertale.fandom.com/wiki/Determination).

 ##### To use a proxy with Kubernetes see [5-Deploy-to-Kubernetes](5-Deploy-to-Kubernetes.md)

 #### Reference